Range Resources: Public relations campaign regarding benefits of drilling to landowners

-Litigation and settlements
+Legal issues

-Litigation regarding property damage in Pennsylvania
+Property damage in Pennsylvania

 In 2011, the company reached a $750,000 settlement with members of a Pennsylvania family that alleged their 10-acre farm had been destroyed by oil and gas development.
 Between 2011 and 2013, the Pittsburgh Post-Gazette sought to obtain court records related to the case.
 When a judge ordered records unsealed, the settlement agreement was initially not included in the 900 pages of records released.
 The agreement itself was released after the Pittsburgh Post-Gazette and the Observer–Reporter sued to gain access.
 As part of the settlement, the family members agreed to a gag order preventing them from talking about hydraulic fracking for the rest of their lives.
 The gag order covered not just the adults, but also the children, then aged seven and ten years old.

 Although the court transcript records an attorney for the company saying that the order applies to the children and that the company "would certainly enforce it", the general counsel of the company said otherwise after court records were unsealed.
 In a 2013 letter to the Hallowich's attorney that was also released to the media, the general counsel for the company said.
 "Range has never, at any time, had the intention of seeking to hold a minor child legally accountable for a breach of that provision of the settlement agreement."
 The lawyer for the Hallowich family said Range had waived the confidentiality of the agreement by releasing the letter to a cable network, and that the family would seek judicial remedy.

-Litigation regarding royalty under-payments
+Royalty under-payments

 In March 2011, the company settled a class-action lawsuit alleging that royalty payments to Pennsylvania landowners had been improperly reduced.
 The company paid $1.75 million and agreed to $20 million of changes in its program.

 In 2013, the company settled for $87.5 million a class-action lawsuit alleging royalty underpayments on sales of natural gas in Oklahoma.